Universal Objects series

 Universal Objects: Mindfulness

-Audio-video work, 10:14 minutes
+Audio visual work, 10:14 minutes

 Video, audio recording and editing: Tanja Vujinović